agda/agda/doc/user-manual/language/cubical.lagda.rst

   refl : ∀ {ℓ} {A : Set ℓ} {x : A} → Path A x x
   refl {x = x} = λ (i : I) → x

-Because of the intuitions that paths correspond to equality ``PathP (λ i → A) x y`` gets printed as ``x ≡ y`` when ``A`` does not mention ``i``.
-By mapping out of iterated elements of the interval we can define squares, cubes, and higher cubes in Agda, making the type theory "cubical".
+Because of the intuition that paths correspond to equality ``PathP (λ i → A) x y`` gets printed as ``x ≡ y`` when ``A`` does not mention ``i``.
+By iterating the path type we can define squares, cubes, and higher cubes in Agda, making the type theory cubical.
 For example a square in ``A`` is built out of 4 points and 4 lines:

 .. code-block:: agda

-  Square : ∀ {ℓ} {A : Set ℓ} {a0 a1 b0 b1 : A} →
+  Square : ∀ {ℓ} {A : Set ℓ} {x0 x1 y0 y1 : A} →
-             a0 ≡ a1 → b0 ≡ b1 → a0 ≡ b0 → a1 ≡ b1 → Set ℓ
+             x0 ≡ x1 → y0 ≡ y1 → x0 ≡ y0 → x1 ≡ y1 → Set ℓ
   Square p q r s = PathP (λ i → p i ≡ q i) r s

 Viewing equalities as functions out of the interval makes it possible